 To avoid cross-contamination, you may want to try making alternative nut butter at home!
 Although the task may seem daunting, it’s actually a lot simpler than it appears.
 All you need is a food processor or a high power blender, your nut of choice, and a little water.

 You can choose literally any flavor you want or blend a few together.
 From almonds or cashews to sunflower seeds, the possibilities are endless!
 Different types of nuts will have different flavor and consistency, so you may want to experiment to see what you like.
 Here at Foods Alive, we have several varieties you may like to try.
-Check them all out here!
+Check them all out hereBy clicking the link!

 To make the nut butter, blend or blitz the nuts in parts to achieve the texture you want, whether that be crunchy or smooth.
 If you’re having trouble getting them to blend, add a little water until the process gets going.
 If you want a looser consistency, you can add more water as you go.
 You have total creative freedom!